kenguest/Home-Assistant-Config/README.md

 I'm using the Workday binary sensor integration so that work related automations only get triggered on days that I'm supposed to be working on - e.g. standard work week with Bank Holidays taken into consideration.
+This means that monitors don't get turned on automatically on weekends or any other day when I shouldn't need them.